cms-tamu/MuAl_ME13/alignment_layer_ntuple/README.md

 ln -s Alignment/MuonAlignmentAlgorithms/plugins/MuonAlignmentFromReference.cc
 ln -s Alignment/MuonAlignmentAlgorithms/python/align_cfg.py
 ln -s Alignment/MuonAlignmentAlgorithms/src/MuonResidualsFromTrack.cc
+ln -s Alignment/MuonAlignmentAlgorithms/scripts/layerPlots.py
+ln -s Alignment/MuonAlignmentAlgorithms/python/MuonAlignmentFromReference_cfi.py
 ```

 Soft links for the `*.cc` files are for convenience, as they are the files (along with their corresponding header files) that I edited for layer information collection. `CSCTTree.h` was created to contain the layer information structure.

 `createJobs.py` and `gather_cfg.py` were both modified to allow for easy switching between data and MC alignment using a `--isMC` flag in the `createJobs.py` line (example provided later on).
+Note: at minimum, `MuonAlignmentFromReference_cfi.py`, `createJobs.py`, `gather_cfg.py`, `MuonAlignmentFromReference.cc` need to be modified when adding another createJobs syntax parameter that gets used within a gather job.

 A sample filelist (one file) generated using the singleMuonGun is provided in ` Cert_singleMuonGun_MC_MEp_1_3_17_ABRIDGED_V2.py`.
 `idealGeometry.db` and `inertGlobalPositionRcd.db` are used for MC.